Triyo11/shopsphere-app/README.md

 ### Step 1  :  Setting Server
 - ### run ``` npm run dev ``` in your code
-- ### Turn on Ngrok to get access the server
+- ### Turn on Ngrok to get access to the server
-- ### Check server URL in chrome browser
+- ### Check server URL in Chrome browser
-- ### Create URL that use in frontend (example: https://localhost:4200)
+- ### Create a URL that uses in frontend (example: https://localhost:4200)
 - ### Add ```api``` in URL  to check server (https://localhost:4200/api)
-- ### Open the link in chrome browser
+- ### Open the link in the Chrome browser
-- ### If window already open , click button 'visit link'
+- ### If the window is already open, click the button 'visit link'
 - ### Now visit the url frontend again (https://localhost:4200)
-- ### Window will be displays the frontend of the website
+- ### Window will be displayed at the front end of the website

 <br/>

 ### Step 2 : User Account
-- ### To use features in our website , user should login by click 'Login' button in Sidebar
+- ### To use features on our website, the user should log in by clicking the 'Login' button on the Sidebar
-- ### If doesn't have account, click 'Register' and window will change to Register page
+- ### If doesn't have an account, click 'Register' and a window will change to the Register page
-- ### Add some information in field of register form and clik ```submit``` button
+- ### Add some information in the field of the register form and click ```submit``` button
-- ### Now you already register as ``` Buyer ``` is regular user that can buy anything in the website
+- ### Now you already registered as a ``` Buyer ``` is a regular user that can buy anything on the website
-- ### Now back to Login page , and please login using email and password that already registered
+- ### Now back to Login page, and please log in using the email and password that are already registered

 <br/>

 ### Step 3 : Features as a Buyer
-- ### If user Account that registered as Buyer, user can explore some features that Shopsphere provide to Buyer.
+- ### If the user Account that registered as a Buyer, the user can explore some features that Shopsphere provides to Buyer.
 - ### Include :
-    - ### Explore All Product in Home page
+    - ### Explore All Products on the Home page
-    - ### Search product by category, name and other
+    - ### Search product by category, name, and other
-    - ### Buy some product and add to cart
+    - ### Buy some products and add them to the cart
     - ### Visit Cart page (read and edit cart)
-    - ### Visit Order page (checkout process)
+    - ### Visit the Order page (checkout process)
-    - ### Visit Payment page (payment process)
+    - ### Visit the Payment page (payment process)
     - ### Manage Account

 <br/>

-### Step 4 : User Experience (Seller)
+### Step 4 : Features as a Seller
-- ### If user Account that registered as Seller, user can some feature that shopsphere provide to seller.
-Seller have permission like user but also have different action in manage product
+- ### If user Account that registered as a Seller, the user can some feature that Shopsphere provide to the seller.
+Sellers have permission like users but also have different actions in manage product
 - ### Include :
-    - ### Explore All Product in Home page
+    - ### Explore All Products on the Home page
-    - ### Manage their product (add product, update product and delete product) to sell
+    - ### Manage their product (add product, update product, and delete product) to sell
-    - ### Visit seller transaction page (that display user (buyer) order information )
+    - ### Visit the seller transaction page (that displays user (buyer) order information )
-    - ### Buy some product and add to cart
+    - ### Buy some products and add them to the cart
     - ### Visit Cart page
-    - ### Visit order page that spesific to history order as buyer
+    - ### Visit the order page that is specific to the history order as the buyer
     - ### Also can do process payment
     - ### Manage account

   <br/>

 ## Developer:
-- ### Shopsphere is develop by 5star team
+- ### Shopsphere is developed by 5star team

 <br/>

 ## API Reference:
-- ### Our team use third-party API to support process payment in Shopsphere
+- ### Our team uses third-party API to support process payment in Shopsphere
 - ### Include
   - ### https://rajaongkir.com
   - ### https://stripe.com